jul/yahi/README.rst

     mkdir data
     wget -O- https://mailfud.org/geoip-legacy/GeoIP.dat.gz | zcat > data/GeoIP.dat

-And a big thanks to this lonely hero that host these legacy format geoIP database that host this on `mailfud <http://mailfud.org>`_.
+And thanks to `mailfud <http://mailfud.org>`_ for keeping these legacy databases.

 Simplest usage is::

     speed_shoot -g /usr/local/data/geoIP.dat /var/www/apache/access*log* > data.js

-It reads gzipped file format automatically I have been told.
+It reads gzipped file format automatically.

 And then::

     yahi_all_in_one_maker data.js

 To create a *all in one* HTML page with all JS/CSS/data included that has a multi route view.
+It includes various external libraries to work : D3js (charting), jquery, google js api (geo chart).

 Use as a script